Healthy weight in pregnancy: why it’s important

 What is overweight?

-The Body Mass Index (BMI) identifies healthy, overweight and obese weight ranges.
+Body mass index (BMI) identifies healthy, overweight and obese weight ranges.
 Your BMI is based on your weight and height.

 You can use a simple BMI calculator to find out which weight category you fall into.
 It’s best to use your pre-pregnancy weight.

-The recommended weight gain for pregnancy will depend on what your BMI was before you became pregnant.
+Your recommended weight gain range for pregnancy will depend on what your BMI was before you became pregnant.

 The Australian Dietary Guidelines recommend that:

 - healthy-weight women (BMI 18.5-24.9) gain 11.5-16 kg